zitadel/zitadel/docs/docs/guides/integrate/service-users/client-credentials.md

 This guide demonstrates how developers can leverage Client Credential authentication to secure communication between [service users](/concepts/structure/users) and client applications within ZITADEL.

-In ZITADEL, the Client Credentials grant can be used for this [non-interactive authentication](authenticate-service-users) as alternative to the [JWT profile authentication](serviceusers).
+In ZITADEL, the Client Credentials Flow can be used for this [non-interactive authentication](authenticate-service-users) as alternative to the [JWT profile authentication](serviceusers).

 ## Steps to authenticate a Service User with client credentials